 The pain of losing a loved one is something all of us will experience, but when it’s a sudden loss of life caused by an accident, the grief can be especially intense, and the number of questions you have will likely be many and complicated.
 On an average day in New Mexico in 2020 (New Mexico Dept of Transportation) …A person was killed in a crash every 22 hours.

-Who can File a Wrongful Death Claim in New Mexico?
+Who Can File a Wrongful Death Claim in New Mexico?

 As is the case in many states, New Mexico law requires a personal representative to file a wrongful death claim on behalf of the deceased's estate.
 A surviving husband/wife or adult brother/sister often serves as the personal representative in these cases, however, if they choose not to serve, or are not named in the deceased's estate plan, the court will name a personal representative.